 They simply have found a strategy that works.
 And they execute on it continuously.

 Most people go into the week with little idea of how they see their days unfolding.
-They have a jumbled list of tasks at best.
+If they do any planning, they write a jumbled list of tasks.

 It’s no wonder why much of the world spins their tires on email, Facebook, Twitter and petty tasks and requests, complaining about hating their work and dreaming of a new career, while the Living Legends change the world.

-The good news is with the right process it’s very possible.
+The good news is that with the right process, it’s very possible.
 Last year I developed Live Off Your Passion to help you create a passionate career.
 What I didn’t realize is that many of us still don’t think we have the time to give it the attention it deserves.

 But you need a process that gets results.

-About five years ago I started working with a long-time Tony Robbins coach (likely the best business/life decision I’ve made).
+About six years ago, I started working with a long-time Tony Robbins coach (likely the best business/life decision I’ve made).
 They’ve worked together for nearly two decades (like from before most people knew who Tony was).
 During one of our first sessions she shared Tony’s (and her) weekly planning process.

 Whether you like the guy or not, between the 4 million+ people he’s touched in over 100 countries, the best-selling books and the dozens of businesses he’s created, Tony Robbins has a process that works, and it’s allowed him to help more people than most could dream of.
 I am one them.